Use this resources page to gain ideas to support your staff to feel happy, healthy and more comfortable in their roles.

 Badges

 Staff feel appreciated when they can display their achievements and can wear their badges with pride on their lanyard.
-E.g. their Academy badges.
+Fort example, once you have reached Tier 1 at the Care Professional Academy, professionals will receieve their free pin badge to wear with pride!

 Bonuses